Updated: March 2020

 1. White Hart

-Leave the White Hart and take the first exit straight on the mini roundabout (passed Sainsbury’s) down White Hart Lane and you’ll hit the TreeHouse.
+Leave the White Hart and take the first exit straight on the mini roundabout (Sainsbury’s is on your left) down White Hart Lane and you’ll hit the TreeHouse.
 A great pub for a few drinks with quirky interiors and a tasty menu if you’re getting hungry (try the pie of the day).

 4. The Brown Dog